WebFirstLanguage/PolyRider/Dev_diary/2025-06-16-CLI-Implementation-and-Code-Quality.md

    - Add more built-in commands for common tasks
    - Improve integration with the framework's container
    - Add support for command aliases
+   - Enhance module generation with additional templates and customization options

 2. **Static Analysis**:
    - Gradually increase PHPStan analysis level